n4devca/aegaeon-website/docs/databases.md

     $ psql -U aegaeon_server -d aegaeon_db

-The last step is to apply each SQL revision file you may find in sql/mysql folder in aegaeon release archive.
+The last step is to apply each SQL revision file you may find in sql/postgresql folder in aegaeon release archive.
-Connect to your database with aegaeon_server user and run each file in the proper sequence.
+Connect to your database with aegaeon_server user and run each file in the right sequence.